pathmodel/pathmodel/README.rst

 pathmodel_output.lp is the output lp file of **PathModel.lp**.

-Then if you use the `pathmodel_plot command` on the output_folder, pathmodel will create
+Then if you use the `pathmodel_plot command` on the output_folder, pathmodel will create the following structure:

 .. code-block:: text